shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step2.md

 Note: If you want to exclude logs collected from the Datadog Agent, you can add the environment variable `DD_CONTAINER_EXCLUDE="name:datadog-agent"` for the `agent`.

-With log collection enabled for the Datadog Agent, let's go through instrumentation of one of the app services.
+With log collection enabled for the Datadog Agent and for all containers, let's see what logs are being collected from the application environment.